History of Red Rocks Amphitheatre in Timeline

 On October 5, 2019, AJR played a sold-out show at Red Rocks for their Neotheater World Tour.

-In 2019, the American pop-punk band NOFX released a live recording of their full 18-minute song "The Decline (EP)" featuring Baz's orchestra in a performance at Red Rocks.
+In 2019, the American pop-punk band Nofx released a live recording of their full 18-minute song "The Decline (EP)" featuring Baz's orchestra in a performance at Red Rocks.

-September 2020: Virtual Shows and Other Events
+September 2020: Virtual and In-Person Shows

-October 2020: Construction Begins on Stage Roof Replacement
+October 2020: Stage Roof Replacement

-2020: Colorado Symphony Strings Perform Acoustic on the Rocks
+2020: Acoustic on the Rocks

 During the 2020 pandemic, Red Rocks hosted the Colorado Symphony Strings, which played sold-out Acoustic on the Rocks shows in July and August, following social-distancing guidelines.

-September 2021: Bill Burr comedy special filming
+September 2021: Bill Burr Comedy Special Filmed

 In September 2021, Comedian Bill Burr filmed a comedy special at Red Rocks.

-2021: Top-Grossing Concert Venue Worldwide
+2021: Top-Grossing Concert Venue

 2022: South Park 25th Anniversary Concert

-June 21, 2023: Hailstorm at Louis Tomlinson Concert
+June 21, 2023: Hailstorm Injury Event

-2023: The String Cheese Incident's Many Performances
+2023: The String Cheese Incident's Milestone

-June 2024: Widespread Panic Holds Record for Sold-Out Performances
+June 2024: Widespread Panic's Record

 As of June 2024, Widespread Panic holds the record for the most sold-out performances at Red Rocks, with 72.